Whiffer/PingServer/README.md

 ## Operating the Ping Server

 ##### Stoping the Ping Server
-To stop the Ping Server, open a terminal, find the number for the PingServer process, then issue a kill command for that process.
+To manually stop the PingServer, open a terminal and use this command.
 ```
-> ps -ea | grep PingServer
-> kill nnn  (where nnn is the process number shown by the grep command)
+> sudo systemctl stop pingserver.service
 ```
 ##### Updating the Ping Server
 To update the PingServer from GitHub: